Ruthik005/Student-Course-Management-System/README.md

 - [npm](https://www.npmjs.com/)
 - [nodemon](https://nodemon.io/) (install globally)

-** Move all these files into a folder called sample and install npm package in it **
+** Move all these files into a folder called "sample" and install npm packages in it **

 ## Clone the Repository